zenrocklabs/zenrock-docs/docs/docs/zrSign/releases/zrSignOmni.md

 ### Zenrock Blockchain to Store Key and Signature Responses

 Depending on which EVM network is used to interact with a zrSign Direct smart contract, the process of requesting and returning a key or signature can take up to a few minutes based on the underlying network's traffic and can cause significantly higher transaction fees.
-To solve this issue, zrSign Omni does keep the same functions to request keys and signatures but will not receive the responses to key and signature requests, but rather those responses are being published on the Zenrock Blockchain.
+To solve this issue, zrSign Omni retains the same functions to request keys and signatures, but the responses are published on the Zenrock Blockchain instead of being stored on the zrSign smart contract.
 This approach comes with a series of benefits:

 1. ***Continuously fast and cheap processing of requests***: The responses appear on-chain within a few seconds and transaction fees can only be a fraction compared to the evm networks where zrSign is deployed.